 What About Emojis?

-- Convert emojis to text using the
+- Convert emojis to text with the

 Should You Stem or Lemmatize?